The Spinal Cord Injury Program has an average length of stay of 24 days for patients admitted with a spinal cord injury.

 What does this data mean?

-For 2011, the average length of stay for a patient with a spinal cord injury was 28 days.
-The national average length of stay was 37.4 days.
-This means our patients were able to return home with their families sooner.
+For 2012, the average length of stay for a patient with a spinal cord injury was 24 days.
+The national average length of stay was 41.3 days.
+This means our patients completed their rehab program and returned home with their families.

 Why is the length of stay important?